FriendlyOneDev/static-site-generator/content/index.md

 - [Group Project: Dark Mysteries](/projects/dark-mysteries) - _Hackathon project_
 - More to come...

 **Note:** _"Assisted Project"_ means the project idea and general direction, and code that wasn't the purpose of the project(like learning vector logic for pygame) were provided by Boot.dev, but not the actual solution that I had to write myself.

- _Also, I didn't bother with adding readme's for most of those assisted projects_

-## Education

-- Lviv Linguistic Gymnasium
-- Ivan Franko National University of Lviv - Bachelor’s in Economic Cybernetics
-- Ivan Franko National University of Lviv - Master’s in Information Technology in Business _(ongoing)_
+Most assisted projects don't have detailed READMEs, as they were primarily for learning and not public use - but I'm happy to explain them if asked!

 ![frog](/images/frog.gif)